 Lasting Powers of Attorney

 If someone without a Financial LPA or an EPA becomes unable to manage their affairs due to mental health issues then someone will need to apply to the Court of Protection for permission to take on those financial affairs.
 The process of being appointed someone’s “Deputy” by the Court of Protection is lengthy and expensive.
-It will often take 6 months or more and the court fees alone will be several hundred pounds or more.
-Even when appointed the Deputy may have less control of your finances that your attorney under an EPA of Lasting Power of Attorney for Property and Financial affairs would have.
+It will often take 6 months or more, and the court fees alone can be several hundred pounds.
+Even when appointed, the Deputy may have less control of your finances than your attorney (under an EPA of Lasting Power of Attorney for Property and Financial affairs) would have.
 On top of that the Deputy has to report annually to the Court of Protection and pay fees (out of your funds) for that supervision.

-Similarly those without a Lasting Power of Attorney for Health and Welfare have no-one able to make decisions about their social and medical care until a Deputy is appointed by the Court of Protection.
-The process is as long and the fees very similar to the appointment of a financial Deputy.
-In the meantime doctors and social workers have as much say in what care or medical treatment you receive as even your spouse, your partner or your other close relatives.
+Similarly, those without a Lasting Power of Attorney for Health and Welfare have no one able to make decisions about their social and medical care until a Deputy is appointed by the Court of Protection.
+The process is as long (and the fees very similar) as the process of appointing a financial Deputy.
+In the meantime doctors and social workers have as much say in what care or medical treatment you receive as your spouse, partner or other close relatives.

 Why choose us

-Deciding who should be your attorneys and the other details of your LPAs is not necessarily straight forward.
-Difficult and sensitive issues are involved in getting things right which may require the specialist advice that our Private Client Team can give you.
+Deciding who should be your attorneys and finalising the details of your LPAs is not necessarily straightforward.
+Difficult and sensitive issues are involved in getting things right, and this may require the specialist advice that our Private Client Team can give you.

 Please get in touch